 Barton went on after the war to Europe, where she encountered the International Committee of the Red Cross.
 Inspired by the medical organization, Barton brought it and its ideals back to America with her.
 Thus, Clara Barton is the founder of the American Red Cross, dedicated to disaster relief and the assistance of those in need across the country.
 She served as the first president of the association, helping pave the way for it to become the organization it is today.

 Known as the First Lady of Nursing, Virginia Henderson was a pioneer in codifying the profession.
 One major thing Henderson accomplished was the creation of a list of what it meant to give assistance as a caregiver.
 The theory was that if a person had trouble with anything on the list, they were in need of the attention of a nurse.
 The list included such bodily functions as sleeping, eating, breathing, and more.
 The idea was that a nurse should render assistance to anyone if they had trouble with anything on the list, and her job would only be complete when that person was unhindered.

 May 12, 1820 – August 13, 1910

-Possibly the most famous name in nursing, Florence Nightingale was known as the Lady with the Lamp.
+Possibly the most famous name in nursing, Florence Nightingale was the Lady with the Lamp.
 Her focus during her career was on the extended health and survival rates of hospitals.
 It is because of her research and her knowledge that we have many of our sanitation procedures.
-She gained much of her information from nurses she personally trained, and she operated during the Crimean war in the 1890s.
+She gained much of her information from nurses she personally trained, and she operated during the Crimean War in the 1890s.
 Through correspondence with her fellows, she learned that many more soldiers died from unsanitary conditions and tools than from their wounds.
 Armed with this knowledge, she set about a large-scale reform that drastically improved the survival rate of battlefield hospitals and, by extension, all other medical facilities.